kaaedit/kaa/README.rst

 To set/unset breakpoints, select ``[Code]|Toggle Breakpoint`` in menu in editor.
 By default, ``f8`` key is bounded to this menu item.

 While debugger window is opend, you can suspend the debugger window by escape key.
-After you finish to update breakpoints with editor window, select ``[Tools]|Python debugger`` menu again to resume debugger.
+After you finish to update breakpoints in editor window, select ``[Tools]|Python debugger`` menu again to resume debugger.
+To view list of current breakpoints, select *breakpoints* button with ``alt+E`` key.

 Inspect variables
 ++++++++++++++++++